nawabahmadreshi/documentation/pages/third-party-integrations/responsys.md

 {% elsif page.guide %}

 {% prerequisite %}

-You must have an EMD (Email Message Designer) enabled account in order to use the Branch integration.
+- You must have an EMD (Email Message Designer) enabled account in order to use the Branch integration.
 If you do not have one, or if you’re not sure, please talk to your Responsys Account Manager.

+- This guide requires you to have already [integrated the Branch SDK]({{base.url}}/getting-started/sdk-integration-guide) into your app.

+- Your Branch account manager will walk you through the one time setup steps.
+Please see the Advanced tab for more detailed information.
 {% endprerequisite %}

 ## One time setup

 ### Enable remote deep linking functionality

-Contact your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) to enable remote deep linking functionality.
+Contact your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) to enable remote deep linking functionality and set up the Branch SDK inside Responsys.

+If you'd like to see the steps yourself, you can view them in the "Advanced" tab.

 {% caution title="Ensure compatibility on iOS 9+ with Responsys" %}
 In most cases deep linking on iOS 9+ devices requires Apple’s Universal Link technology.
 Branch will provide you with almost everything you need, but Responsys will have to host an apple-app-site-association file over a secure connection for the click tracking domain.

-Don’t worry, your Branch Account Manager or [accounts@branch.io](mailto:accounts@branch.io) will help you with this step as well.
+Your Branch account manager will help with this step as well.
 {% endcaution %}

 ## On-going use

 Once you’ve completed the one time setup steps, it’s time to send your first email.

+This step will identify which web links you'd like to open the app and deep link, as well as convert them to Branch links.

+### Configure your Responsys email templates

-Branch’s script will convert your web URLs to deep links.
-Simply identify the links you want to deep link with Branch and your Branch Account Manager will help you get set up.
+This code is referred to as the "Branch script" - this script will convert your web URLs to deep links.

-### Prepare your template

-To use the Branch deep link generator, you must make a small change to the document templates that you use for your emails.
+The Responsys integration requires you to add email template code in two places.

+1. At the top of an email template
+2. Immediately before a hyperlink

 Copy the following snippet, and using the “Source” view, paste the snippet directly under the `<html>` tag for every template you plan to add deep linking to.

-Add the link given to you as the branch_base_url value.

 ~~~~
-<#include "cms://contentlibrary/Branch_SDK/branch-sdk.htm"><#assign branch_base_url='https://bnc.lt/AT6n/3p?%243p=rs&%24original_url='>
+<#include "cms://contentlibrary/Branch_SDK/branch-sdk.htm">
 ~~~~

 ### Create deep links

-Once you create the email, and identify the original link, Branch will convert those original links into Branch Links.
-Responsys identifies the Branch links and turns them into click tracking urls.
-The email is then sent.
+Wherever you are using `<a>` tags in your email templates, replace those with `<@deeplink>` tags, or `<@tracked_deeplink>` for web URLs that you would like to deep link.

 {% example title="With Link Tracking Disabled" %}
-Creating deep links is simple.
-Wherever you are using `<a>` tags in your email templates, replace those with `<@deeplink>` tags, or `<@tracked_deeplink>`

 **Before:**